near/docs/docs/roles/developer/building.md

 ## Smart Contract Development

-All smart contracts are compiled to Wasm and deployed to the blockchain using the same process (via nearlib with JavaScript or more directly using RPC calls)
+All smart contracts are compiled to Wasm and deployed to the blockchain using the same process (via near-api-js with JavaScript or more directly using RPC calls)

 **We recommend developers use Rust** to author their smart contracts to take advantage of language safety features.